G3orge26/llvm-memlog-pass/README.md

 cd ..
 cd llvm
 ```
-Since our pass name is MemLog we shall place our Pass implemenation files in /lib/MemLog directory.
+Since our pass name is MemLog we shall place our Pass implementation files in /lib/MemLog directory.

 ```
 cd lib
 mkdir MemLog
 cd MemLog
 ```
-You can go ahead now and place your own Cpp file in MemLog dir.
+You can go ahead now and place your own C++ file in MemLog dir.
 Our files are in the LLVM sources directory but is not yet included in LLVM's build process, lets change that.
 Firstly, create a file called "CMakeLists.txt" and enter the following:
 ```
 add_llvm_library( LLVMMemLog MODULE